-A complete operating cycle must be observed to verify that all components are functioning properly before startup.
+Before completing startup and leaving the unit a complete operating cycle must be observed to verify that all components are functioning properly.

 Adjusting Refrigerant Charge

 Adjusting the charge of a system in the field must be based on determination of liquid subcooling and evaporator superheat.
 On a system with an expansion valve liquid subcooling is more representative of the charge than evaporator superheat but both measurements must be taken.